 Definition of sensitive areas

-- a National Park within the meaning of the National Parks and Access to the Countryside Act 1949;
+- an area designated as a National Park under section 6(1) of the National Parks (Scotland) Act 2000;

 - a property appearing on the World Heritage List kept under article 11(2) of the 1972 UNESCO Convention for the Protection of the Worlds Cultural and Natural Heritage;